Osmoskour/portfolio/content/_index.md

 <br />

-I am also taking part in the [Prologin](https://prologin.org) association, which promote computer science to young people I'm supervising [GCC](https://girlscancode.fr) workshops, in which we share our passion to young woman, and I also help to produce the the French National Computer Science Contest hosted by Prologin every year.
+I am also taking part in the [Prologin](https://prologin.org) association, which promote computer science to young people. <br />
+I'm supervising [GCC](https://girlscancode.fr) workshops, in which we share our passion to young woman, and I also help to produce the the French National Computer Science Contest hosted by Prologin every year.